- Clean the baby’s mouth and gums with sterile gauze when they have no teeth yet.

 - Brush the baby’s teeth twice a day and try to make it fun to encourage participation.

 Have your baby’s teeth made an appearance?
-Maybe he is just beginning to show signs of teething.
-In any case, his mouth’s cleanliness is very important!
+Maybe they are just beginning to show signs of teething.
+In any case, their mouth’s cleanliness is very important!
 The following guide will help you keep your baby’s beautiful smile shiny and healthy.

-• If your child has no teeth yet, clean his mouth with a sterile gauze, passing it over his gums to ensure a clean mouth.
+- If your child has no teeth yet, clean their mouth with sterile gauze, passing it over their gums to ensure a clean mouth.

-• When his little teeth come out, encourage him to drink water as this helps cleanse and get rid of remaining food in his mouth.
+- When their little teeth come out, encourage them to drink water as this helps cleanse and get rid of remaining food in their mouth.

-• The best position to clean your baby’s mouth is having him sit on your lap with his head resting on your arm.
+- The best position to clean your baby’s mouth is sitting them on your lap with their head resting on your arm.

-• Try to make washing his teeth a game so that your baby will be more motivated to participate in this healthy habit.
+- Try to make brushing their teeth a game, so that they become more motivated to participate in this healthy habit.

-• Finally, if your little one doesn’t like washing his teeth, try not to force him to keep still, instead distract him a little and continue.
+- Finally, if your little one doesn’t like brushing their teeth, try not to force them to keep still.
+Instead,distract them a little and continue.
 You could also ask your partner to help you!